Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications

-Notice from (\ref{ones}) and (\ref{boths}) that the complexity of the tree search is much less than the complexity of the exhaustive search.
-In addition, the binary tree, i.e., $M=2$, has the same complexity for both the one-side and both-side searches.
+Notice from (\ref{ones}) and (\ref{boths}) that the complexity of the one-side $M$-tree search is less than that of the both-side $M$-tree search when $M\neq 2$, and the complexity is the same when $M=2$.
+Besides, the both-side $M$-tree search needs $S$ feedbacks while the one-side $M$-tree search does not need any feedback.
+In particular, the ternary-tree search has the lowest searching complexity among all $M$-tree search schemes\cite{tran4}.
+Table \ref{proto} summarizes the complexity of different training protocols.